xvdp/dok/README.md

 When the `Dockerfile` requires external data for `ADD` or `COPY`, `build.sh` picks a location.
 Temporarily copies them into the `image\<name>` folder context to embeds into the image.

 ## images
-1. ssh: built over OS and graphic driverrs, defines users incorporates shh authorized_keys in folder, adds .bashrc, exposes port and adds to `/etc/ssh/sshd_config`
+1. ssh: built over OS and graphic driverrs, defines users incorporates shh authorized_keys in folder, adds .bashrc, exposes port and adds to `/etc/ssh/sshd_config`.
+Based on https://gist.github.com/mlamarre/a3ac761bb2e47162b73e72ac7d5cc395.
-2. mamba: based on https://github.com/conda-forge/miniforge-images/blob/master/ubuntu/Dockerfile modified for nested builds.
+2. mamba: Nested mamba image based on https://github.com/conda-forge/miniforge-images/blob/master/ubuntu/Dockerfile.
-3. torch: adds pytorch and mitsuba dev # requires correct cuda context
+3. torch: adds pytorch and mitsuba dev # requires correct cuda context.
-4. other projects: any project built on top of the the stack
+4. other projects, internal or github (eg. nvdiffrast) any project built on top of the the stack.

 If ssh authorized_keys changes, the entire stack needs to be rebuilt.

+**Notes /Caveats:**
+* Build scripts appear more complicated than needed, with known environments options can be hardcoded into a couple bash lines; this is especially relevant to the internal projects - as in the nvdiffrast example below.
+* The mamba/ conda is designed to run on (base) environment.
+With persistent multiuser containers one probably outght to run named envs.
+* `docker build` creates images in `docker context`.

 ---
 ## images/ssh